🎯 Own the range with precision and power – the SNR357 means business.

-The Crosman SNR357 is a sleek, full-metal, CO2-powered snub nose revolver firing .177 caliber pellets up to 500 fps and steel BBs up to 400 fps.
-Featuring dual ammo compatibility, realistic 6-shot swing-out cylinder, ergonomic grip, and adjustable sights, it’s designed for serious skill development and backyard target practice.
-Lightweight yet durable, it offers a safe, authentic shooting experience with included reusable cartridges.
+The Crosman SNR357 is a CO2-powered, full-metal snub nose revolver firing .177 caliber pellets up to 500 fps and BBs up to 400 fps.
+Featuring a 6-shot swing-out cylinder, dual ammo compatibility, adjustable sights, and a slide safety, it offers realistic weight and handling ideal for skill development and backyard target practice.

 | ASIN | B01GVS1O7M |